valentinfx/HTOT/README.md

 ## Contribute

 You're welcome to contribute to this project by creating a branch and issuing a merge request.
+I've made it so implementing a new render engine should be easy.

 ## Known limitations

+- At the moment archives are generated then frames are rendered from these archives.
+This is to avoid using one Houdini license AND one render engine license per blade for the entire duration of the render.
+In the future it would be interesting to be able to have a choice (for cases where licenses are not a problem).